ubc/fantastic-dollop/api/README.md

 2. I can't run raw SQL queries against the user table!
   This is because `user` is a keyword that gets translated to the `current_user` function in Postgres.
 You need to double quote `"user"` so that it treats it as a table.
 For more detail: https://dba.stackexchange.com/questions/75551/returning-rows-in-postgresql-with-a-table-called-user

-### Modifying the Database Schema

-See the README in `app/migrations` for instructions on how to write migrations for modifying the database schema.